microsoft/vcpkg-docs/vcpkg/commands/export.md

 ## <a name="Manifest-Mode"></a>Manifest Mode

-In the manifest mode of `vcpkg export`, the command will automatically export everything that is currently installed as per the specifications in the manifest file (`vcpkg.json`).
+In manifest mode, the `vcpkg export` command will automatically export everything that is currently installed as per the specifications in the manifest file (`vcpkg.json`).
 This streamlined approach reflects the philosophy of manifest mode, where the entire state of installed packages is determined by the manifest file.

 This has a few important implication for how you use `vcpkg export` in this mode.
 Firstly, unlike in classic mode, you cannot specify individual `<portname:triplet>` arguments to the `vcpkg export` command.
 The command operates on the entire installed state as a single unity, respecting the dependencies and versions specified in the manifest file.